 Teach the Bible to Kids in Fun Ways

-Of all the things you do in parenting the most important job you have is to teach your children godly values and convictions.
+Of all the things you do in parenting the most important job you have is to teach your children godly values, convictions and to connect your kids to God’s spiritual strength.
 The Bible is the guidebook for life and when people, including children, follow it, then good things happen.
 But how can you teach children about the scriptures without making the process boring?
 Or worse yet, some parents only use the scriptures to correct their kids, giving their children the impression that God’s primary task in our lives is to judge us.

 Warning: Kids Can Get the Wrong Impression of God

 If your only use of prayer and the scriptures is to correct kids, you give children the wrong impression about God.
 He also is the one who delights to spend time with us, affirms that we are his kids, and leads us every day.
 Those positive parts of our relationship with God are also communicated in family life to kids.
 The use of God’s Word in parenting is important and here are some suggestions about communicating the message well. see 11 Ways to connect with your child’s heart.

 First of all, you want your children to learn that the Bible is relevant.
 We’re sure that you believe that the Bible is relevant to your life, but do your kids believe that the scriptures are relevant for them?
 One of the ways that you can help kids apply God’s Word now is to end Bible stories with this question: “What’s the lesson we learn from that story?”
 After all, telling kids a story about Daniel and the lions is different than telling the story about the three bears.
 The Bible is relevant.
 Kids can learn practical lessons now that will impact their lives.
 By asking that one question kids learn to apply the scriptures at any age.